cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 **DEFINITION (Default Method):** Specifically, a _default method_ is a non-abstract method in an interface, denoted with the `default` keyword, that provides a default implementation of the method to classes that implement the interface.
-An implementing class can override a defualt method, if desired; this is similar to regular method overriding in inheritance (discussed in a later reading), except the original implementation of a default method is declared in an interface and not in a class.
+An implementing class can override a default method, if desired; this is similar to regular method overriding in inheritance (discussed in a later reading), except the original implementation of a default method is declared in an interface and not in a class.